Hugh MacDonald (vicar apostolic of the Highland District)

-Hugh MacDonald (2 February 1699 – 12 March 1773) was a Roman Catholic bishop who served as the Vicar Apostolic of the Highland District for the strictly illegal and underground Catholic Church in Scotland between 1731 and 1773.
+Hugh MacDonald (2 February 1699 – 12 March 1773) was a Roman Catholic bishop who served as the Vicar Apostolic of the Highland District for the illegal Catholic Church in Scotland between 1731 and 1773.

 Early life

 Hugh MacDonald was born in a wattle and daub house located where the River Meoble emptied into Loch Morar on 2 February 1699.
-According to his biographer John Watts, only the larger size of the future bishop's birthplace differentiated it from the houses that surrounded it and showed his family to be of higher status.
-Although Hugh MacDonald is habitually referred to today as, "the son of the Laird of Morar", he was in reality the son of Alexander MacDonald, Tacksman of Glen Meoble for his elder brother Allan MacDonald, the Clanranald Laird of Morar.
-Hugh MacDonald's mother was Mary MacDonald, the daughter of Ranald MacDonald of Kinlochmoidart.
+Only the larger size of his birthplace differentiated it from the houses that surrounded it and showed his family to be of higher status.
+Although he is habitually referred to today as, "the son of the laird of Morar", he was in reality the son of Alexander MacDonald, tacksman of Glen Meoble for his elder brother Allan MacDonald, the Clanranald laird of Morar.
+Hugh's mother was Mary MacDonald, the daughter of Ranald MacDonald of Kinlochmoidart.

-At the time many Catholics in the West Highlands and Islands, like the future bishop and his parents, were looked after by Ulster Irish-speaking missionary priests sent by the Catholic Church in Ireland.
-One such priest, Antony Mongan, baptized the future bishop.
-Another, the elderly and consumptive James Cahassy, was assigned during most of the bishop's childhood to the illegal chapel at Eilean Bàn in Loch Morar.
+At the time many Catholics in the West Highlands and Islands were looked after by Ulster Irish-speaking missionary priests sent by the Catholic Church in Ireland.
+One such priest, Antony Mongan, baptized MacDonald.
+Another, the elderly and consumptive James Cahassy, was assigned during most of the MacDonald's childhood to the illegal chapel at Eilean Bàn in Loch Morar.

-He was educated for the priesthood at the Seminary founded by James Gordon at Eilean Bàn in Loch Morar and continued his studies at a new location after the seminary was forced by the Jacobite rising of 1715 to move to Scalan in Glenlivet.
+He was educated for the priesthood at the seminary founded by James Gordon at Eilean Bàn and continued his studies at a new location after the seminary was forced by the Jacobite rising of 1715 to move to Scalan in Glenlivet.
 He continued his studies afterwards at Paris.

-After completing his studies, he returned to Scotland and was ordained a priest at Scalan by Bishop Gordon on 18 September 1725.
+After completing his studies, he returned to Scotland and was ordained a priest at Scalan by Gordon on 18 September 1725.
 He was appointed the Vicar Apostolic of the Highland District and Titular Bishop of Diana by the Holy See on 12 February 1731.
 He was consecrated to the Episcopate on 18 October 1731.
-The principal consecrator was Bishop James Gordon, and the principal co-consecrator was Bishop John Wallace, assisted by Bishop Alexander Smith.
+The principal consecrator was Gordon, and the principal co-consecrator was John Wallace, assisted by Alexander Smith.